satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 pertinent details such as problems, their status (whether fixed or not), timestamps and other enhancements.
 Furthermore, during software development, specific versions of the software or particular files are tagged to reflect milestones during development.
-Such test result reports and detailed project history provide contextual information to assist reviewers when asked to comment on submitted code.
+Automated testing results and detailed project histories provide contextual information to assist reviewers when asked to comment on submitted code.

 Enhancing code review systems for article review